Qu'est-ce que KDE Connect?

 If your firewall is ufw, you can open the necessary ports with:

 sudo ufw allow 1714:1764/udp sudo ufw allow 1714:1764/tcp sudo ufw reload

 If your firewall is firewalld, you can open the necessary ports with:

 sudo firewall-cmd --zone=public --permanent --add-port=1714-1764/tcp sudo firewall-cmd --zone=public --permanent --add-port=1714-1764/udp sudo systemctl restart firewalld.service

-firewall-config), and in Zones ➔ Services check the kde-connect service.
+firewall-config).
+In Zones ➔ Services, check the kde-connect service.

-Make sure you have chosen the Permanent Configuration in the drop-down at the top, otherwise these settings will be reset upon reboot.
+Make sure you choose the "Permanent" Configuration: option in the drop-down menu at the top, otherwise rebooting will discard your settings changes.